 The buzzing of her phone cut her off, and her attention was captured once again.
-Her lips finally turned up into a smile, and she spun around to Finn.
+Her lips finally turned up into a smile before she spun around to Finn.
 "Quinn's on her way," she crowed, holding up her phone as proof.

 Rachel jerked her hand away from Finn's grip, and her eyes flashed.
 "I care," she insisted.
 Kurt's eyebrows quirked up at the unexpected vehemence in her tone, and he noticed a few of their friends had shaken off their boredom and grown increasingly interested in the happenings.
 "Quinn is my...our friend.
 She's part of our family, Finn.
 If I can't have the wedding that I've always dreamed about, then at the very least, I should be surrounded by the people that I care most about when I say my vows."